 Quick verdict

 Decide your sub-topic taxonomy and slug pattern before article 1.
 Decide your internal-link policy before article 20.
-Both are nearly impossible to refactor later.
+Both are nearly impossible to refactor cleanly once you have a few hundred indexed URLs and inbound links pointing at them.

 Before you start